Welcome to our Field Notes

 Film’s New Generation of Experimentalists

-In a recent article I wrote for Craftsmanship Quarterly, “Real Film Strikes Back”, I tell the story of analog film’s surprising comeback in a motion picture industry that has become almost entirely digitized.
+In a recent article I wrote for Craftsmanship Magazine, “Real Film Strikes Back”, I tell the story of analog film’s surprising comeback in a motion picture industry that has become almost entirely digitized.
 Yet unbeknownst to most of us, there...

 The Democratization of Craft